-- provide management with a basis of planning and assessing Group performance; - set levels of management performance based remuneration; - calculate covenant compliance; and - explain Group performance with MAG's investor base.
+- Provide management with a basis of planning and assessing Group performance; - Set levels of management performance based remuneration; - Calculate covenant compliance; and - Explain Group performance to MAG's investor base.

 ADJUSTED ITEMS

 Many of the Group's APMs are measures prior to the impact of adjusted items.